 Hey, hang on a minute, says a passing ignoramus.
 Wasn’t the Thin White Duke himself a bit of an old fascist back in the day?

 Er, no, actually, he wasn’t.
 However, in order to head off what will otherwise be an inevitable torrent of ill-informed comments from Ukip supporters, we must now pause for a moment to address one of the facts that people who don’t know about David Bowie think that they do know about David Bowie.
 That thing about him being fan of Hitler and doing a Nazi salute and all that.
 That’s true, isn’t it?
 Must be true, I read it somewhere.

 Now then.
-I freely admit that I don’t know much about football or cars or telebiogenesis, but trust me, one of the subjects about which I do know rather a lot is David Bowie.
-So, just for the avoidance of doubt, here is a handy cut-out-and-keep guide to everything you ever wanted to know about whether David Bowie was ever a fascist, but were too afraid to ask:
+I freely admit that I don’t know much about football, or cars, or telebiogenesis, but trust me: one of the subjects about which I do know rather a lot is David Bowie.
+So, just for the avoidance of doubt, here is a handy cut-out-and-keep guide to everything you ever wanted to know about whether David Bowie was ever a fascist:

 - Was David Bowie ever a fascist?
 No.